THIS DATE IN HISTORY: Feb. 15

 1922: Punch Broadbent of the Ottawa Senators extends his NHL-record goal-scoring streak to 16 games.
 He scores two goals, giving him 28 for the season, in the Senators' 6-6 tie at the Montreal Canadiens.

-1953: Gordie Howe, age 24, scores twice to become the youngest player in NHL history with 200 NHL goals.
-He helps the visiting Detroit Red Wings to a 4-1 victory against the Chicago Blackhawks.
+1953: Gordie Howe, age 24, scores twice to become the youngest player in NHL history with 200 goals.
+He helps the visiting Detroit Red Wings to a 4-1 victory against the Blackhawks at Chicago Stadium.

 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career

-1973: Bep Guidolin became the first rookie coach in NHL history to win his first five games when the Boston Bruins defeat the Philadelphia Flyers 3-1 at the Spectrum.
+1973: Bep Guidolin became the first rookie coach in NHL history to start 5-0-0 when the Boston Bruins defeat the Philadelphia Flyers 3-1 at the Spectrum.

 1992: Ron Finn sets an NHL record when he works his 1,745th game as a linesman, passing the previous mark held by Neil Armstrong.
 It comes in the Winnipeg Jets' 3-1 road win against the Maple Leafs.

-1999: Wayne Gretzky makes his only NHL appearance in Nashville one to remember.
-Gretzky finishes with five assists in the Rangers' 7-4 win against the Predators.
+1999: Wayne Gretzky makes his only NHL appearance in Nashville one to remember, setting up five goals in the Rangers' 7-4 win against the Nashville Predators.
 The five-assist night moves him 1,000 points ahead of runner-up Gordie Howe in the all-time NHL scoring race, and it comes exactly 19 years after he ties an NHL single-game record by getting seven assists for the Edmonton Oilers in an 8-2 win against the Washington Capitals.

 2000: Martin Brodeur becomes the first goaltender in NHL history to get credit for a game-winning goal.
-He was the last player on the New Jersey Devils to touch the puck before the visiting Philadelphia Flyers put it into their own net midway through the third period.
+He's the last player on the New Jersey Devils to touch the puck before the visiting Philadelphia Flyers put it into their own net midway through the third period.
 The goal gives New Jersey a 3-1 lead and becomes the game-winner when Marc Recchi scores at 11:59.
 Scott Niedermayer's goal with 4:29 remaining wraps up the Devils' 4-2 win.
-It's the second career goal for Brodeur, and his first in the regular season.
+It's the second NHL goal for Brodeur and his first in the regular season.